 According to Ohio law, you’re responsible for maintaining a minimum amount of insurance on your vehicle, but don’t make the mistake of thinking that this is enough coverage.
 Too often, drivers assume that complying with the law is all they must do to take care of their auto insurance needs.
 While you can’t get a ticket for only sticking to the minimum, you can wind up with a hefty bill.
 In Ohio, the minimum liability requires for all bodily injuries is $25,000 per accident.
 Let’s look at an example to determine how much this can cover.

 You cause an accident that involves your car, two other drivers, and two passengers.
 The two drivers both suffer broken bones and one must eventually spend 6 weeks in physical therapy, missing work.
 One of the passengers has severe whiplash and must be prescribed medication for an extended period of time.
-In total, the entire medical expenses that you need to pay total $140,000, which is way over the $25,000 per accident.
+In total, the entire medical expenses that you need to pay a total of $140,000, which is way over the $25,000 per accident.
 You must pay the remaining amount out of pocket.
 Your insurance agent can help you determine the right coverage limits.